UzoChris/UzoChris.github.io/_pages/home.md

 ## Current Research Project

 **Coupled 3D–1D Advection-Diffusion PDEs**
-I am currently working on a project that couples three-dimensional and one-dimensional advection-diffusion equations to model flows in porous media and networked structures.
+I am currently working on a project that couples three-dimensional and multiple one-dimensional diffusion equations to model flows in porous media and networked structures.
 The focus is on creating stable numerical schemes and analyzing their convergence properties.

 ## Research Methods & Interests